 - Fresh leaves from pruning remnants of downed trees will usually take longer to decompose.
 Any small sticks or branches mixed in with this material will also take longer to break down.

 - Consider leaving leaves beneath valued trees as it helps protect the soil and keeps it healthy all while preventing the formation of mud.
 This is the composting method typically preferred by Mother Nature so, unless you find it unsightly or need the compost elsewhere, just let the leaves be and they’ll do it on their own!

-If your raking leaves off your lawn every fall, save yourself the effort and improve your lawns health by leaving them there and just mowing them!
-Just like leaving your grass clippings on the lawn, broken down leaves will actually help your lawns health in the long run.
+If your raking leaves off your lawn every fall, save yourself the effort and improve the health of your lawn by leaving them there and just mowing them!
+Just like leaving your grass clippings on the lawn, broken-down leaves will actually help the health of your lawn in the long run.
 Mowing them into small pieces will prevent them from harming the grass and speed up their decomposition.

 Like most composting endeavors, making leaf mold compost is as simple or as complicated as you want to make it.
 On the low-effort end of the spectrum, it is as simple as piling your leaves and waiting for them to break down.

 If you need the process to speed up follow the recommendations mentioned above to cut the time in more than half.
 Once you become fluent in the world of leaf mold compost, you will understand the glorious abundance of supreme material naturally provided by nature every year.